clojurists-together/clojuriststogether.org/content/news/2025/Annual Funding Jan Feb 2025 Report.md

 ---

 Hello Fellow Clojurists!
-This is the first report from the 5 developers receivng Annual Funding in 2025.
+This is the first report from the 5 developers receiving Annual Funding in 2025.
 (Highlights listed on the list below - but the reports include much more).

 [Dragan Duric](#dragan-duric): Apple M Engine Neanderthal
 [Eric Dallo](#eric-dallo): lsp-intellij, repl-intellij. lsp, lsp4clj